For more information, please see the Personal Information Collection Notice issued by Autonomy First Lawyers Pty Ltd.

 (a) maintaining regulatory and professional and corporate records;

-(b) undertaking clients engagements consistent with professional responsibility;
+(b) undertaking client engagements consistent with professional responsibility;

 (c) providing information to Australian regulators and government entities (such as the Office of the Legal Services Commissioner) as necessary;